Operation Stovewood is the single largest law enforcement investigation into non-familial child sexual exploitation and abuse in the UK.

 Operation Stovewood is a unique and unprecedented investigation with hundreds of potential victims.

 It is those victims who are the focus of the investigation, and our first priority is to provide them with the best possible support and advice, often through working with our partners.

 Our second priority is seek to identify and bring offenders to justice, prioritising those who may still be active in Rotherham or elsewhere today and those who have caused most harm in the past.

 Our third priority is to work with local partners and communities to rebuild public confidence in agencies.
 We know many victims feel let down by their experiences previously.
 We aim to do the best we can to rectify that.

 Please note, the above email address is only monitored Monday to Friday during office hours.
 If the situation requires an immediate emergency response, if you or someone else is threatened or in danger call 999.

 We’re growing our team to ensure that we continue to focus on the needs of victims and survivors and drive forward our enquiries as quickly as we can.

+We currently have around 200 officers working on Operation Stovewood, but that number will rise to 250.
 This investigation provides a unique opportunity for you to bring your skills and experience in support of such a high profile, serious and complex investigation.